-The Ellsworth Public Library will join Minerva, the statewide library consortium, on October 14th.
+The Ellsworth Public Library has joined Minerva, the statewide library consortium..
 This shift will give library patrons access to a shared catalog of over 60 libraries throughout the state.
 Library patrons may request their own materials from other libraries directly through the online catalog for delivery to the Ellsworth Public Library.
 The consortium includes many public and some academic libraries, providing a broad array of books, audiobooks, DVDs, and other resources.

 Here are a few FAQs about switching to Minerva.
 If you have a question that is not answered here, please contact the library (667-6363) or email email@example.com.

 To access the Minerva catalog, please click here.
 To search for materials in our collection only, change “ALL MINERVA LOCATIONS” to “Ellsworth Public Library” using the dropdown menu.

 If you have a card number with fewer than 14 digits, please include the letters “ell” before the barcode when signing into Minerva or our digital resources (e.g. Cloud Library)

 The statewide consortium Minerva offers access to over six million books, audiobooks, DVDs and other materials throughout the state, from both public and academic libraries.
 Our patrons will be able to place their own requests online and materials will be delivered directly to our library for pickup.
 The cost is the same as our current system, so it’s an excellent value to our taxpayers for the service we receive.
 And the new system will enable us to streamline our workflow on the staff side.

 Can I still place interlibrary loan requests?

 Yes, we are taking requests as usual until October 1st.
 For the first two weeks in October we won’t be able to place any requests to other libraries.
 You can still fill out a request card and we will hold it until mid-October, or you can wait to place your request when the service is available again.
 Thanks for your patience!